Call of the Crow

 The Phelps Mountain basin is a big, remote region.
 As the search team hit the trailhead, they found the hunter’s truck.
 He had signed in at the South Meadows register.
 Next to his name and the date, one simple entry: “Phelps Mountain, hunting.”

 The Ranger led the search, organizing his team.
 They hiked up the trail, following the hunter’s tracks to where he cut off the trail and entered the woods.
 They could see where he sat watch.
-Spotted blood in the snow, began following the hunter’s tracks and buck’s the blood trail.
+Someone spotted blood in the snow.
+The search team began following the hunter’s tracks and buck’s blood trail.
 They lost the hunter’s trail in thick balsams.
 Two days passed.
 They went back and got dogs.
 The dogs got distracted by the blood trail and led them over the ridgeline to the dead buck.

 After four days, search party hopes waned.
 On day three the snow melted.
 Nighttime temps dropped well below freezing.
 On day four fresh snow fell.
 Tracking hopes had long since vanished.
 They grid searched on in vain.